Continuing Education Activity

 Following the diagnosis of choriocarcinoma, the healthcare professional should evaluate patients for metastasis; the lungs are the most common site for metastasis.
 Chest, abdomen, and pelvic computed tomography are recommended in staging due to the highly metastatic nature of choriocarcinoma.
 Evaluate the brain via computer tomography or magnetic resonance imaging (MRI).

-In males who have developed choriocarcinoma, the testicular anatomy primarily usually very small or even regressed, leaving only metastatic disease and cells.
+In males who have developed choriocarcinoma, the testicular anatomy is usually very small or even regressed, leaving only metastatic disease and cells.

 Treatment / Management